gravitational/teleport/rfd/0157-aws-eks-discover.md

 That token will grant access to the `system:masters` group, so the Helm chart installation will be able to set up all the required infrastructure for the Teleport kube agent, including service accounts.

+### Plan of implementation

+Implementation will be done in three main steps:

+1. Introducing a UI flow for the enrollment of selected EKS clusters using AWS CloudShell.
+2. Adding API-only enrollment for selected EKS clusters with the use of an associated OIDC identity provider.
+3. Adding the capability to set up automatic discovery and enrollment of EKS clusters.

+Each of these steps is functionally complete and allows building upon it to implement the next step.

 ## Product Usage

 We will add a new PostHog event to track the usage of the Discover flow for EKS.